Libensemble/libensemble/docs/FAQ.rst

 **[13] MPI startup(): tmi fabric is not available and fallback fabric is not enabled**

-This may occur on TMI when libEnsemble Python processes have been launched to a node and these, in turn, launch tasks on the node; creating too many processes for the available contexts.
+This may occur on TMI when libEnsemble Python processes have been launched to a node and these, in turn, execute tasks on the node; creating too many processes for the available contexts.
 Note that while processes can share contexts, the system is confused by the fact that there are two phases: first libEnsemble processes and then subprocesses to run user tasks.
 The solution is to either